gaba-dev-1/gaba-dev-1/README.md

 ## 🔬 Scope

 Evolving systems—from social networks to ecosystems—have hidden patterns that determine how they function.
-I build games and tools to find these patterns and understand what makes systems work (or fail).
+I build games and tools to find these patterns and understand what makes such systems work (or fail).

 **🔢 Foundation** → **🍄 Detection** → **⚡ Dynamics** → **🌳 Assessment** → **🕸️ Integration** → **🔍 Evolution**